eduvpn/documentation/SCALING.md

 Gathering information from other VPN operators resulted in estimating that one needs one CPU core for ~64 concurrent client connections.
-As the OpenVPN server is not multi-threaded, client connections will not automatically be "distributed" over CPU cores.
+As the OpenVPN software is not multi-threaded, client connections will not automatically be "distributed" over CPU cores.
 So in order to use multiple cores, we need multiple OpenVPN server processes on one server.
 The approach we took is to start multiple OpenVPN server processes and distribute clients over them.